Fiat Chrysler cuts 2018 outlook, shares tumble | 4-Traders

 Jeep head Mike Manley, appointed just four days earlier to succeed Marchionne as CEO, opened the company's results presentation with a minute's silence.

-"The biggest challenges we face and frankly we're going to continue to face ... are all focused in China," Manley said when turning to the company's performance.
+"The biggest challenges we face and frankly we're going to continue to face ... are all focussed in China," Manley said when turning to the company's performance.

 FCA said adjusted earnings before interest and tax (EBIT) for the April-June period fell 11 percent to 1.7 billion euros ($2 billion), compared with 2 billion euros in a Reuters poll of analysts.